US must stand up to China if Biden wins, focus less on trade, Krugman says

 China imposed its own retaliatory tariffs.

-On the U.S. economy, Krugman said the biggest challenges in addition to the near-term uncertainty fueled by the COVID-19 pandemic are structural changes in the demand for labor, and secular stagnation.
+On the US economy, Krugman said the biggest challenges in addition to the near-term uncertainty fuelled by the COVID-19 pandemic are structural changes in the demand for labour, and secular stagnation.

 "We still have savings exceeding investment demand, leading to low interest rates and a limited ability to respond to slowdowns," he said, adding that this should be met with infrastructure investment.